mongodb-developer/WhatsCooking/README.md

 <img src="CookingDemo.gif" width="300"  />
 </div>

 <p> Atlas Search is powered by Apache Lucene and supports the most popular application search features, from autocomplete to custom scoring.
-By building out Whats' Cooking, you'll learn all sorts of ways MongoDB allows you to build fine-grained full-text searches on your data using Apache Lucene, including:</p>
+By building out What's Cooking, you'll learn all sorts of ways MongoDB allows you to build fine-grained full-text searches on your Atlas data using Apache Lucene.</p>

+**No additional servers or software needed.
+No need to keep data in sync.
+Everything is done in MongoDB Atlas.**

 - fuzzy matching
 - highlighting